sjbennett123/scottjbennett/content/toee/spells.md

 Duration : 4rds + 1rd/lvl

-Components : V, S, M
+Components : V, S, M ( bone from a mummy, ghast, weight, or vampire. )

 Identical to previous in series.
 This one brings 2d4 ghouls (50% chance), or 2d4 monster zombies (50% chance).
 Component is bone from a mummy, ghast, weight, or vampire.